tudurom/bsc-thesis/doc/main.typ

 / Input splitting: Instead of providing the binary I want to check using
   $frak(R)$ in one file, I modify $frak(R)$ to read fragments of it, and reassemble them in memory.
-/ Reimplement the comparison algorithm: Rewrite the file comparison routine by hand, instead of using one from the standard library.
-An attack cannot deduct the semantics of this implementation, i.e. that the code represents a file comparison function.
-In my implementation, I chose the file comparison function to be SHA256.
+/ Reimplement the comparison algorithm: Use a different file comparison routine than the one from the standard library.
+An attack cannot deduct the semantics of the implementation, i.e. that the code represents a file comparison function.
+In my implementation, I am using a third-party library to compute SHA256 hashes, independent of the standard library.
-/ Scramble the comparison output: SHA256 hashes are usually printed in hexadecimal notation.
-For each hex digit, append another random hex digit.
-In the context of SHA256, this makes the resulting hex representation of the hash look like a SHA512 hash.
-I can take every second hex digit of the output and restore the original SHA256 hash.
-Or, to ease implementation, assuming that other hash functions are not attacked—such as SHA512—I may use a different hash.
+/ Mangle the comparison output: SHA256 hashes are usually printed in hexadecimal notation.
+To make these hashes hard to recognise by an attack, yet still deterministic and easy to compare, I can interlace the hex representation of a hash with its reverse.
+  By 'interlace with its reverse', I mean: if I have the string `abcdef`, by interlacing it with its reverse `fedcba` I obtain `afbecddcebfa`
+  #footnote[And it is a palindrome, too!].
+  //  For each hex digit, append another random hex digit.
+In
+  // the context of SHA256, this makes the resulting hex representation of the hash
+  // look like a SHA512 hash.
+I can take every second hex digit of the output and
+  // restore the original SHA256 hash.
+Or, to ease implementation, assuming
+  // that other hash functions are not attacked I may use a
+  // different hash.

 === Implementation